Working for a public authority

 Lund University is not among the public authorities tasked with contingency planning for societal crises.
 Therefore, in the event of a heightened state of alert, the University will, as far as possible, maintain its regular operations.
 According to the employment contract, employees at public authorities, municipalities and regions are to be at their workplaces in peacetime and in the event of a heightened state of alert.
 Employees who have a wartime posting at another organisation are exceptions.

 Gym membership reimbursement, the health promotion hour and partial reimbursement of healthcare and medication costs: find out more about the benefits to which you are entitled as an employee at Lund University.

 This tradition began in 1803 as a distinction for public employees who had shown long and devoted service.
 The award in the form of a medal, gold watch or engraved glassware is given to those who have worked in public service for 30 years.

 You can have worked in different workplaces, as long as they were in the public sector.
 Special rules apply if for example you are to retire before having worked in public service for 30 years – in that case 25 years are sufficient for obtaining the distinction.

 Please contact nor [at] hr [dot] lu [dot] se.

 Please send in your personal details (name and department/equivalent) and indicate which gift you have selected via email to nor [at] hr [dot] lu [dot] se.

-For more information about the award please contact the HR Division at Lund University by using this form.
+For more information about the award please contact the HR Division at Lund University by the